postcss/autoprefixer/README.md

 [final version]: http://www.w3.org/TR/css-flexbox-1/

-#### Why doesn’t Autoprefixer support `appearance`?

-Unlike `transition`, the `appearance` property is not a part of any specification.
-So there will not be any `appearance` support in near future.

-Sometime in the future when all browsers work without prefixes you can remove Autoprefixer and your CSS just works.

 #### Does Autoprefixer add `-epub-` prefix?

 No, Autoprefixer works only with browsers prefixes from Can I Use.